moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

 happened.
 First, a **Compton-y detection** — rising to **~9σ** under the strictest controls (nulls matched to the spine points' galactic-latitude distribution): the extracted spine networks sit on measurably hot gas, so the web the methods draw is physically real.
-Follow-up tests showed the signal is carried mostly by the gas of the survey galaxies' own halos — gas *between* the halos stays a ~2σ hint at Planck's depth.
-Second, the Hessian's spines carry more of the signal than the lift's on every statistic, consistent with everything above.
+Follow-up tests showed that signal is carried mostly by the gas of the survey galaxies' own halos — but a closing experiment, stacking 876,000 close galaxy *pairs* with an estimator that cancels any symmetric halo by construction, detected the gas **between** the halos too: the filament bridge, at **5.2σ** on the high-resolution ACT map (amplitude ~2.3×10⁻⁸, with Planck concurring at 19σ).
+Second, the Hessian's spines carry more of the spine-stack signal than the lift's on every statistic, consistent with everything above.
 Third — and this is the lift's one clean win, replicated from simulation to sky — its spine tangents align with the tidal eigenframe at 0.677 ± 0.016 vs the Hessian's 0.617 ± 0.016 across all eighteen tiles (isotropic null 0.5).
 The lifted